RealRobotics/rpi-kb/ubuntu/README.md

 ### Raspberry Pi Camera

 The setup of the Raspberry Pi Camera Module for Ubuntu 22.04LTS is a bit of a pain as the transition to using `libcamera` had not been fully implemented in this Ubuntu release.

-I spent many, many hours trying different ways to make this work and in the end it was quite simple once you realise that the `libcamera` code doesn't work.
+I spent many, many hours trying different ways to make this work and in the end it was quite simple once you realise that you have to build and install the Raspberry Pi specific `libcamera` code.
+To build and install the Raspberry Pi `libcamera` libraries and apps, run [this script](install_libcamera.bash).

-Instead, tried this older version of the camera code. <https://github.com/christianrauch/raspicam2_node>.
-Found out that `limmal_core.so` was missing and eventually found out this is a 32 bit only library.

-There is an OpenCV and a `libcamera` way of using the camera.
+To run the camera with ROS 2, I found this repo that works well enough for what I needed, so I forked it as I needed to add launch files and a README. <https://github.com/pipebots/camera_ros/tree/add-launch-files>.